-Rick: Would you say most of the Spanish Muslems are immigrant laborers, coming over from Africa for better jobs?
+Rick: Would you say most of the Spanish Muslims are immigrant neighbors coming over from Africa for better jobs?

-Malik: Yes.
-Morrocans, Algerians, Turks, Pakistanis, but of course the recent phenomenon of Spanish Muslims as well.
+Malik: Yes — Moroccans, Algerians, Turks, Pakistanis.
+But of course, there is the recent phenomenon of Spanish Muslims as well.

 Rick: So tell me a little bit about this mosque.

-Malik: Well, it was the first mosque built in Granada after the Reconquista, so for five hundred years this was the first purpose-built mosque in Granada.
-It was promoted by a lot of people who were native Spanish Muslims, born and raised in Spain.
-Although it caters for all the Muslims.
+Malik: Well, it was the first mosque built in Granada after the Reconquista.
+So, for 500 years, this was the first purpose-built mosque in Granada.
+It was promoted by a lot of people who were native Spanish Muslims, born and raised in Spain, although it caters for all the Muslims.

-Malik: Well, some people were fearful at first.
-You know the effect of the media and such, but ten years later, here we are and some of our most vocal opponents are now our best friends because they appreciate what were doing and who we are.
+Malik: Well, some people were fearful at first, you know...the effect of the media and such.
+But 10 years later, here we are.
+And some of our most vocal opponents are now our best friends, because they appreciate what we are doing and who we are.

 The mosque stands next to one of Europe's most romantic viewpoints.
-From the St. Nicholas terrace, as the sun sets, locals and visitors alike enjoy both a historic backdrop and a convivial moment.
+From the St. Nicolás Terrace, as the sun sets, locals and visitors alike enjoy both a historical backdrop and a convivial moment.

-To extend the magic, grab a prime table at one of the several historic Albaicín manor houses — called carmens — for dinner.
-You'll pay a bit more...but I can't think of a better way to cap your visit to Granada.
+To extend the magic, grab a prime table at one of the several historic Albayzín manor houses — called carmens — for dinner.
+You'll pay a bit more, but I can't think of a better way to cap your visit to Granada.

 The big draw is the beaches.
 There are plenty of hotels, and sun worshippers enjoy themselves in spite of the congestion and lack of charm or local culture.